ashur/eleventy-plugin-find/README.md

 ]) -%}
 ```

-By setting the filter result to a template variable, as in `episodeTemplate` in the [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) example above, we can then refer to any property on the of the Eleventy template object.
+By setting the filter result to a template variable, as in `episodeTemplate` in the [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) example above, we can then refer to any property of the Eleventy template object throughout the page.

-For example, to display the the `title` variable defined in `index.md` on the transcript page for the same episode:
+For example, to display the `episode` and `title` values defined in `src/content/s01/e01/index.md` on the transcript page for the same episode, the `transcript.njk` template might look something like this:

 ```njk
 <h1>Episode {{ episodeTemplate.data.episode }}: {{ episodeTemplate.data.title }}</h1>
 ```

-becomes
+which would be rendered as:

 ```html
 <h1>Episode 1: Unbridled Moose Game</h1>